jimenaRL/jimenarl.github.io/README.md

 TO DO:

-- Make french version
+- dynamic languages
-- Obras submenu
+- works submenu